Kiron Skinner

-Kiron Kanina Skinner (born 1961) is a former Director of Policy Planning at the United States Department of State in the Trump administration.
+Kiron Kanina Skinner (born 1961) is an American political scientist.
+She was Director of Policy Planning at the United States Department of State in the first Trump administration.
 Skinner is presently the Taube Professor of International Relations and Politics at the Pepperdine University School of Public Policy, where she teaches graduate courses in national security and public leadership.
 Prior to that, she was the Taube Professor of International Relations and Politics at Carnegie Mellon University, and the founding director of the Institute for Politics and Strategy and associated centers at the university.
-She is also the W. Glenn Campbell Research Fellow at the Hoover Institution.
+She is also the W. Glenn Campbell Research Fellow at the Hoover Institution of Stanford University.
 After leaving the Department of State, she returned to her position at Carnegie Mellon University until stepping down in 2021.

 She co-authored two books on Ronald Reagan: In His Own Hand (2001) and Reagan, a Life in Letters (2003), which were New York Times bestsellers.
 In 2005, Skinner was appointed by President George W. Bush to a term on the National Security Education Board.

 Early life and education

 Skinner was born in Chicago in 1961 and grew up in the San Francisco Bay Area.
 She earned an associate degree in communications from Sacramento City College in 1979.
-She won the Harry S. Truman Scholarship for the State of California, which enabled her to move on to Spelman College, a historically black liberal arts college in Atlanta, where she earned a bachelor's degree in political science.
-She then earned an MA and PhD degrees in political science and international relations from Harvard University.
+She won the Harry S. Truman Scholarship for the State of California, which enabled her to move on to Spelman College, where she earned a bachelor's degree in political science.
+She then earned an MA and PhD in political science and international relations from Harvard University.
 While at Harvard, she was a student of future United States Secretary of State Condoleezza Rice, who advised her, "People may oppose you, but when they realize you can hurt them, they'll join your side."